AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 ### 1.3 Editing a patient : `editPatient` OR `ep`

-Use this command if you wish to edits an existing patient in CLInic.
+Use this command if you wish to edit an existing patient in CLInic.

 **Format:**
 <box>